bkryza/clang-uml/docs/sequence_diagrams.md

 sense that consecutive calls can go right, then left, then right again depending on the specific call chain in the code.
-It is however possible to override this order in the diagram definition using `participants_order` property, for instance like this test case:
+It is however possible to override this order in the diagram definition using `participants_order` property, for instance like this:

 ```yaml
 diagrams: